Valleyaapo/innoday/README.md

 (Customize - Content - Nested)

 # BIG TODO
-Archive event:
+Archive event (for in case there is no admin for easy upkeep):

-CREATESwithARCHIVEopt includes the CREATES used in the app and archive tables drop event / innoarchive should never be used unless a big fail in databases as it loses all the stored archive data if applied into use idea :
+CREATESwithARCHIVEopt includes the CREATES used in the app and archive tables

+drop event / innoarchive should never be used unless a big fail in databases as it loses all the stored archive data if applied into use

+idea :

-event that is archived should be named as archived - id auto increment insert relative data into innoarchive from inno, team, vote maybe as exampled below:
+event that is to be archived should be named as archived - id auto increment insert relative data into innoarchive from inno, team, vote maybe as exampled below:

 INSERT INTO table2 (column1, column2, column3, ...)